 Treatment of the cause

-Sometimes surgery or other procedures if drugs are ineffective
+Sometimes surgery or other procedures if medications are ineffective

 Treatment of seizures in infants and children is focused mainly on the cause of the seizure.
 For example, children who have a bacterial infection are given antibiotics, and children who have low a level of sugar (glucose) in their blood are given glucose.
 Other treatable causes include abnormal levels of sodium, calcium, and magnesium in the blood and some tumors and viral infections.

-Sometimes children need to take drugs to control seizures (antiseizure drugs), particularly if the cause cannot be eliminated.
+Sometimes children need to take medications to control seizures (antiseizure medications), particularly if the cause cannot be corrected.

-If drugs are ineffective, surgery may be recommended.
+If medications are ineffective, surgery may be recommended.

 When a child has a convulsion, parents or other caregivers should do the following to try to protect the child from harm: